 - Brochures with statistics on depression in law students and resources available to students on their campuses and in their surrounding communities;

 - Live speakers who share the statistics, mental health best practices, and the personal story of Dave Nee;

 - Panel discussions with members of the legal profession who have been affected by depression and/or suicide; and

 - Education of law students, faculty, and/or administrators on the risks of untreated depression and warning signs for severe depression.

 Why is this Important?

 Nobody talks about depression and mental health issues – especially lawyers.
 Attorneys have the highest rates of depression and suicide of any profession and 40% of law students in their third year of school report experiencing symptoms of depression.
 Further, lawyers are 3.6 times more likely than any other occupational group to suffer from depression.
 Statistics demonstrate that the rate of suicide attempts among attorneys is increasing as the effects of the economic downturn of the past few years continue to spread.

 It is urgent that law students and attorneys who exhibit the warning signs for suicide get the help they need.
 Our goal is to have Uncommon Counsel present in all major law schools around the country.
 We believe this important program will save lives.

-The Foundation's Programming Consultant, Kate Bender, made a successful effort during the 2012/2013 school year to survey the impact of Uncommon Counsel amongst participants.
+The Foundation made a successful effort during the 2012/2013 school year to survey the impact of Uncommon Counsel amongst participants.